OrionStar25/Fast-Emailer/readMe.md

+# Features

-This tool helps you send same emails with minor customizations to multiple ids separately.
+- Send emails with minor customizations to multiple recepients separately.
-It works with Gmail accounts as sender.
+- Send multiple attachments.

+# Setup Guide

-* Access for less secure apps has to been turned on.
+- Turn on access for less secure apps on Gmail.
-* git clone repo
+- `git clone` the repository
-* cd into the directory
+- `cd` into the repository
-* fill email body in body.txt and emails list in contacts.txt
+- Add email body in `app.py`.
-* python app.py
+- Add any configurables in `contacts.py`
+- Run  `python app.py`